corrode/corrode.github.io/content/blog/pitfalls-of-safe-rust/index.md

 [^overflow]: According to some benchmarks, overflow checks cost a few percent of performance on typical integer-heavy workloads.
 See Dan Luu's analysis [here](https://danluu.com/integer-overflow/)

-However, you can re-enable them in case your application can trade the last 1% of performance for better safety.
+However, you can re-enable them in case your application can trade the last 1% of performance for better overflow detection.

 Put this into your `Cargo.toml`: